spcourse/transformation/health-code-violations-1/10 HealthCode.md

 for each review, which we cannot directly link to the inspections.
 The `business_id`'s can be found in another file though, `business.json`, that also contains the more descriptive name and address information for the business.
-Linking each review to their respective business will therefore be a good first step.
+Linking each review to their respective business will, therefore, be a good first step.